Decentralized Riemannian Conjugate Gradient Method on the Stiefel Manifold: Introduction

 In this paper, we address the decentralized conjugate gradient method on Riemannian manifolds, which we refer to as the decentralized Riemannian conjugate gradient descent (DRCGD) method.
-The conjugate gradient method is an important first-order optimization method that generally converges faster than the steepest descent method, and its computational cost is much lower than the second-order methods.
-Hence, the conjugate gradient methods are highly attractive for solving large-scale optimization~\citep{sato2022riemannian}.
+In essence, the conjugate gradient method is an important first-order optimization method, which generally converges faster than the steepest descent method, and its computational cost is much lower than that of second-order methods.
+As well, conjugate gradient methods are highly attractive for solving large-scale optimization problems~\citep{sato2022riemannian}.
 Recently, Riemannian conjugate gradient methods have been studied, however, expensive operations such as parallel translations, vector transports, exponential maps, and retractions are required.
 For instance, some studies use a theoretical approach, i.e., parallel translation along the geodesics~\citep{smith1995optimization,edelman1996conjugate,edelman1998geometry}, which hinders the practical applicability.
 More generally, other studies utilize a vector transport~\citep{ring2012optimization,sato2015new,zhu2017riemannian,sakai2020hybrid,sakai2021sufficient} or inverse retraction~\citep{zhu2020riemannian} to simplify the execution of each iteration of Riemannian conjugate gradient methods.
-Nonetheless, there is room for computational improvement.
+Nonetheless, there is still room for computational improvements.